WPUserManager/wp-user-manager/readme.txt

 [WP User Manager](https://wpusermanager.com?utm_source=wordpress.org&utm_medium=free%20plugin%20listing&utm_campaign=WP%20User%20Manager) lets you create highly customizable user profiles together with custom user registration, login, password recovery and account customization forms to your WordPress website.

 [WP User Manager](https://wpusermanager.com?utm_source=wordpress.org&utm_medium=free%20plugin%20listing&utm_campaign=WP%20User%20Manager) is the best solution to manage your community.
 Powerful and flexible, yet easy to setup and use.
-With WP User Manager you can create almost any type of wordpress membership website where your visitors can join and become members.
+With WP User Manager you can create almost any type of WordPress membership website where your visitors can join and become members.

 Create a custom login page, have full control over the registration form, give your site a member area, let the users manage their user data.